Anthropology (ANTH)

 General Education: International, Social and Behavioral Ways of Knowing

 Course content includes the historical and political contexts that shape development, development theories and approaches, along with the global challenges of poverty, social inequalities, and environment.
 Culture as an important consideration in development is emphasized.
 Additional projects/assignments required for graduate credit.
-(Alt/years)
+Typically Offered: Varies.

 This course introduces the interdisciplinary studies of Anthropology, Sociology, and Gender Studies through focus on the social science scholarship of men and masculinities.
 Theoretical developments challenge stereotypes by stressing how masculinities are produced within specific historic and cultural domains, replacing ideas of men’s power by revealing that men wield and access power differently depending on their race, class, sexuality, and location.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Spring (Even Years).